 If you’re reading this and thinking this new law doesn’t affect you because you’re over 18, you’re wrong.

-This piece of legislation will change the way that everyone in the UK who uses the internet to watch porn continues to watch porn.
-Including the 359% rise in female porn watchers too.
+This piece of legislation will change the way that everyone in the UK who uses the internet to watch adult films continues to watch them.
+Including the 359% rise in female watchers too.

 Have you ever wondered where it all started?
 Who was the first person to use a foreign body for sexual stimulation?